Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 • What data security certifications does your company have?
 (HITECH, ISO 27001, SOC 2, etc.)

 • How do you process patient data, and where do you store it?
 Do you use encryption?
-What employees or subcontractors have access?
+Which employees or subcontractors have access?

 • What data loss prevention safeguards do you have, and how often do you perform backups?